NVIDIA/Rivermax/rmax_ipo_receiver/README.md

 high order bits from the start of RTP payload (enabled by `--ext-seq-num` flag).

+The `--register-memory` command-line flag reduces the number of memory keys in use by registering all the memory in a single pass on application side.
+Can be used only together with non-zero `-e` or `--app-hdr-size` parameter.

+### Memory allocation

+The application supports memory allocator selection via command-line key `-A` or `--allocator-type`.
+The following types are available:
+* auto - Automatic selection (default).
+* gpu - Allocate GPU memory.
+Currently not supported by this application.
+* malloc - malloc memory allocation using system-default page size.
+* hugepage - Huge Page allocation using system-default huge page size.
+* hugepage-2m - Allocate 2 MB huge pages.
+* hugepage-512m - Allocate 512 MB huge pages.
+* hugepage-1g - Allocate 1024 MB huge pages.

 ### Example #1: _Receiving a single stream_

 This example demonstrates receiving a single stream sent from a sender with